kevinrutto/power_bi_dashboards/payment-processing-dashboards/README.md

 This dashboard is dedicated to international payments, this dashboard provides insights into cross-border transaction volumes, growth, and failure reasons.

 **Key Time Metrics:**

 * **Total Amount (International):** Overall financial value of international transactions.
-* **Number of Int'l Transactions:** Count of international transactions.
+* **Number of International Transactions:** Count of international transactions.
-* **Int'l % share of total transactions:** International transactions as a percentage of all transactions.
+* **International % share of total transactions:** International transactions as a percentage of all transactions.
 * **Success Rate (International):** Performance indicator for international transactions.
 * **International transactions by country of origin:** A map visualization showing the volume of international transactions originating from different regions (North America, Europe, Asia, Africa, South America).
 * **International payments by year:** Annual growth trend of international Credit and Debit payments.